 Why you might not want to borrow from your 401(k)

 401(k) loans aren’t as expensive as other personal loans, but there are a few reasons it shouldn’t be your first choice:

 401(k) funds are tax-deferred, meaning you don’t pay taxes on the money you put into it until you withdraw it for retirement.

 This changes if you take out a 401(k) loan.
 When repaying the loan, your employer deducts taxes first before withdrawing your repayment from your paycheck.
 And you still have to pay taxes later.

-You have to repay it fast if you lose your job.
+You have to repay it quickly if you lose your job

 Your 401(k) is connected to your employer, so if you get laid off — or just decide to get a new job — you have two to three months to pay back your entire loan before you default.